Aeronautical Engineering

 All about the course

-Course Delivery
+Course delivery

-Delivered over three years - or four if you choose to include a placement year, you will study a suite of modules that will embed theoretical knowledge, build career-focused skills, and help you become a world-class engineer.
+Delivered over three years (or four if you choose to include a placement year), you will study a suite of modules that will embed theoretical knowledge, build career-focused skills, and help you become a world-class engineer.

-In year one, you will study modules designed to enhance your core engineering knowledge, and you’ll explore elements of aircraft design as you progress to year two.
+In year one, you will study modules designed to enhance your core aeronautical engineering knowledge, and you’ll explore elements of aircraft design as you progress to year two.
 During your final year, you’ll focus on advanced flight systems and complete individual research as part of your final project.

 Learn more about the current course modules below.

-Learning Experience
+Learning experience

 Collaboration is core to our values, so we strive to embed this throughout your studies.
 You will experience group projects that will build your confidence and capabilities in team working, problem-solving and communication - all desirable skills for real-world aeronautical engineering careers.
 You’ll also participate in competitions to enhance your professional and personal skills.